CopterExpress/clover/docs/en/anticorona_drones.md

 ## Mask release

 Detecting people without masks is cool, no doubt.

-### Mask release
-* Detecting people without masks is cool, no doubt
 <img src="../assets/en/drone_frame.jpg" title="Master and his apprentice">
 But we want not only to detect them but to give him a mask as well, so, we have built this system that can give a mask to person
 <img src="../assets/en/release.jpg" title="Mask release in cad">